It Happens. We’re Here.

 - Fearful of authority figures or systems

 - Unaware of resources, or think that nothing can be done

 Reach out and ask for help if you are experiencing abuse.

-If you think you are experiencing any form of elder abuse, ask for help.
-This may include support and assistance from family members or friends, caregiver, health care providers, social services, seniors’ centres, police, legal professionals and/or members of faith
+If you think you are experiencing any form of elder abuse, ask for help from someone you trust.
+This may include family members, friends, caregiver, health care providers, social services, seniors’ centres, police, legal professionals and/or members of faith communities.

 If someone you know is in immediate danger, call 911.